 What is a trade name?

-A trade name, also called a Doing Business As (DBA) name, is any name your business uses other than its legal name.
+A trade name is Wyoming’s official name for a Wyoming DBA.
+A Wyoming DBA or trade name is any name your business uses other than its legal name.
 For a sole proprietorship, your legal business name is your first and last name.
 For an LLC or corporation, it’s the business name on your formation documents.
 In order to use any other name, you will need to file an Application for Registration of a Trade Name.
 This costs $100 and takes, on average, two weeks to be approved.

 What about trademarked names?

 It’s a good idea to check with the US Patent and Trademark Office (USPTO) to make sure your business name hasn’t been trademarked by someone else.
 If it has, and you use it anyway, there’s a chance that the business could come after you for infringement.

 3. File Formation Paperwork

 To start an LLC or corporation in Wyoming, you need to file formation paperwork.
 Your formation paperwork is submitted to the Wyoming Secretary of State.
 If you are a sole proprietor or general partnership, you won’t need to file paperwork with the state.

 - To form a Wyoming LLC, file Wyoming Articles of Organization.

 - To start a Wyoming corporation, file Wyoming Articles of Incorporation.

 For both LLCs and corporations, your formation paperwork costs $100 to file and requires you to list out your business’s name, principal address, and registered agent.
 You can apply on the Wyoming Secretary of State website or via the paper form.